jeffreychou777/jeffreychou777.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👋 About me
-I am currently working toward an M.S. degree in Artificial Intelligence at the School of Computer and Artificial Intelligence, Southwest Jiaotong University, Chengdu, China.
+I am currently working toward an M.S. degree in Artificial Intelligence at the School of Computing and Artificial Intelligence, Southwest Jiaotong University, Chengdu, China.
 I also received a B.S. degree in Big Data Management and Application from Chang'an University, Xi'an, China, in 2024.

 I believe fully autonomous driving will become a reality, and that's what interests me.
 My research interests mainly include: Autonomous driving, Cooperative perception and V2X.